GRAINS-Grain, soybean futures slide as investors shed risk

 "Everyone it talking about the heat, but some of the soft red wheat yields are going to be phenomenal," said Brian Burke, president of trading firm John Stewart & Associates.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Kirsten Donovan)
+(Reporting by P.J.
+Huffstutter in Chicago; Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Kirsten Donovan and Grant McCool)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On X @ https://twitter.com/pjhuffstutter ;))